Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 See the [main page](https://terrafirmacraft.github.io/Documentation/1.20.x/custom/#knapping-types)!

 {: .notice #knapping-type-notice }
 Knapping ingredients *must* have the `tfc:any_knapping` tag.
-While this tag can be reloaded at runtime, a game restart is requried for any changes to affect knapping interactions
+While this tag can be reloaded at runtime, a game restart is required for any changes to affect knapping interactions

 ### Method Signature